Tianafox/Tiana_H.R/README.md

 Cybersecurity: Participation in CTF challenges and technology watch

-📚 Portfolio Objectives
-This portfolio aims to:

-Present my completed projects (web, cybersecurity, graphic design, 3D…)

-Highlight my skills and certifications

-Provide an overview of my academic background

-Offer a contact space for future collaborations or professional opportunities

 📂 Repository Content

-/assets : graphic resources and images used in the portfolio
+/img : graphic resources and images used in the portfolio

-/projects : folders for the various showcased projects
+/pages : folders for the various showcased projects

 index.html : homepage of the portfolio

-style.css : custom stylesheet
+/css : custom stylesheet

 README.md : this presentation file